jake-stacktrace/Sword/README.md

 # Sword
-Sword is a compile-time dependency injection framework.
+Sword is a statically typed compile-time dependency injection framework for Android and Java
 <pre>
 class Blah {
    @Inject